JohnSnowLabs/johnsnowlabs/docs/en/benchmark.md

 ## RxNorm Benchmark: Healthcare NLP & GPT-4 & Amazon

+### Motivation

-**Motivation:** Accurately mapping medications to RxNorm codes is crucial for several reasons like safer patient care, improved billing and reimbursement, enhanced research, etc. In this benchmark, you can find the performance comparisons of these three tool.
+Accurately mapping medications to RxNorm codes is crucial for several reasons like safer patient care, improved billing and reimbursement, enhanced research, etc. In this benchmark, you can find the performance comparisons of these three tool.

+### Ground Truh

-**Ground Truh**: To ensure a fair comparison of these tools, we enlisted the assistance of human annotators.
+To ensure a fair comparison of these tools, we enlisted the assistance of human annotators.
 Medical annotation experts from John Snow Labs utilized the [Generative AI Lab](https://nlp.johnsnowlabs.com/docs/en/alab/quickstart) to annotate 79 clinical in-house documents.

-**Tools:**
+### Benchmark Tools

 - **Healthcare NLP:** Two distinct RxNorm models within the library was used.
   - [sbiobertresolve_rxnorm_augmented](https://nlp.johnsnowlabs.com/2024/01/17/sbiobertresolve_rxnorm_augmented_en.html): Trained with `sbiobert_base_cased_mli` embeddings.